-- The oxide and MOX materials at PFP are stored in vault rooms restricting unnecessary worker access. - As described for the unalloyed metals, the VSIS is used to continually monitor most food pack cans for bulging. - As indicated previously, the air in the vault rooms is monitored for alpha emitters by fixed head and Continuous Air Monitor (CAM) samplers and the air in the vault is exhausted though a filtered exhaust system. - PFP will utilize a repackaging glovebox for the handling of suspect and failed alloy containers.
+- The oxide and MOX materials at PFP are stored in vault rooms restricting unnecessary worker access. - As described for the unalloyed metals, the VSIS is used to continually monitor most food pack cans for bulging.
+Visual inspections are periodically performed to further identify potential problems. - As indicated previously, the air in the vault rooms is monitored for alpha emitters by fixed head and Continuous Air Monitor (CAM) samplers and the air in the vault is exhausted though a filtered exhaust system. - PFP will utilize a repackaging glovebox for the handling of suspect and failed alloy containers.
 These containers can be opened, the contents inspected, corrective action taken, the material repackaged and returned to the vault storage.